ingef/conquery/docs/Concept JSONs.md

 ---

 ## Base Filter
+These are used to define filters, than can be used to reduce the result set.

 Different types of Filter can be used by setting `type` to one of the following values: